 Each week we highlight one of the funds from our Wealth 150 as our Fund in focus.
 The Wealth 150 represents what we believe to be the best funds across the major sectors.
 This week Kate Marshall, Fund Analyst, looks at the Artemis Income Fund.

-Regular readers will know we are huge advocates of equity income investing.
-The concept is simple - invest in the shares of well-managed companies whose dividends grow over time.
+Regular readers of our publications will know we are huge advocates of equity income investing.
+The concept is simple - invest in the shares of well-managed companies whose dividends can grow over time.
 This provides a rising income, which if reinvested can create a snowball effect of compound growth.
 Furthermore, the shares of such companies often find favour with investors, meaning their prices rise.

 |Net initial charge||0.00%|

 |HL annual saving||0.09%|